Chief of the Army Staff (Pakistan)

-The Chief of the Army Staff (COAS) is a position in the Pakistani Army typically held by a four-star general.
-As the highest-ranking officer, it is the most powerful position in the army.
-Due to the influence of the military in Pakistan, the position is seen as the most powerful office in the country.
+The Chief of the Army Staff (COAS) is a statutory position in the Pakistan Army held by its professional head, which is usually a four-star general, appointed by the President on the Prime Minister's nomination.
+Since 2025, the COAS serves ex officio as the Chief of Defence Forces (CDF), the head of the Pakistan Armed Forces.
+As the highest-ranking officer, it is the most powerful position in the land army; and due to the influence of the military, the position is seen as the most powerful office in the country.
+(Note: Sources:)

-This is the senior most appointment in the army who is a member of the Joint Chiefs of Staff Committee in a separate capacity, usually consulting with the Chairman joint chiefs to act as a military adviser to the Prime Minister and its civilian government in the line of defending the land borders of the country.
+Until 2025, the chief served as a member of the Joint Chiefs of Staff Committee, usually consulting the chiefs of the aerial and naval branches to act as a military adviser to the Prime Minister and the federal government in the line of defending the land borders of the country.
 The Chief of the Army Staff exercises responsibility of command and control of the operational, combatant, logistics, and training commands within the army.

 The appointment, in principle, is constitutionally subjected to be for 5 years after the approval by the President on the recommendations of the Prime Minister.
-The Chief of the Army Staff is based in the GHQ, and the current Chief is General Syed Asim Munir Ahmed Shah, serving in this capacity since 29 November 2022.
+The COAS is based in the General Headquarters within the Rawalpindi Cantonment in Rawalpindi, Punjab.
+The incumbent COAS is Asim Munir, serving in this capacity since 29 November 2022.

 Office of the Chief of the Army Staff

 The designation of the Chief of the Army Staff was created from the previous title Commander-in-Chief of the Pakistan Army in 1972.
 The Prime Minister approves the nomination and appointment of the Chief of Army Staff, with President confirming the Prime Minister's appointed choosing and nomination.

 The army leadership is based in the GHQ whose functions are supervised by the Chief of Army Staff, assisted by the civilians from the Army Secretariat of the Ministry of Defence (MoD).
 The Chief of Army Staff exercises the responsibility of complete operational, training and logistics commands.

 Typically, the Chief of Army Staff is a four-star full general.
-However, two Chiefs of Army Staff— Ayub Khan and Asim Munir— were promoted to the five-star field marshal rank.
+Asim Munir is the first army chief to have been promoted to the five-star field marshal rank.

 There are several principle staff officers (PSO) who assist in running the operations of the Army GHQ: